 Dr. Stone continued to maintain his office at 234 Marlborough (and to live in Framingham) in 1920.
 By 1921, he had moved his office to 286 Marlborough and the next year it also became the Stones’ Boston home.

-Among the physicians who maintained their offices at 234 Marlborough from the 1920s was Dr. Frank Roberts Ober.
-He and his wife, Ina Mabel (Spurling) Ober, lived in Brookline.
+Among the physicians at 234 Marlborough was Dr. Frank Roberts Ober, who had maintained his office there since about 1915.
+He and his wife, Ina Mabel (Spurling) Ober, lived in Allston and then, by 1920, in Brookline.
 In April of 1935, he acquired 232 Marlborough and in August of 1935, he applied for (and subsequently received) permission to convert 232 Marlborough from a single-family dwelling into doctors’ offices, cutting doors through the party wall between 232 and 234 Marlborough on the first, second, and third floors.
 Thereafter, 232 Marlborough was not listed separately in the City Directories.

 Elizabeth Lovett continued to own 234 Marlborough at the time of her death in March of 1951.
 On June 11, 1951, Frank Ober bought the property from her estate.
 On June 20, 1951, he transferred it to the Obrebar Corporation, to which he previously had transferred 232 Marlborough.